corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 #### Exceptions

-* `ManualRecoveryException` - This exception is thrown by the initiating node if there is no `RecoveryRequest` with the ID specified OR if a `RecoveryRequest` is found but is not in a 'requested' status.
+* `ManualRecoveryException` - This exception is thrown by the initiating node if there is no `RecoveryRequest` with the ID specified or if a `RecoveryRequest` is found but is not in a 'requested' status.
 * `DatabaseServiceException` - This exception is thrown by the either the initiating nodes if the above flow checks fail for the same reasons - if there is no `RecoveryRequest` with the counterparty specified or if a `RecoveryRequest` is found but is not in progress.

-### FailManualRecoveryFlow
+### `FailManualRecoveryFlow`

-This flow is used by a party to fail a manual recovery process with a counter party.
+This flow is used by a party to fail a manual recovery process with a counterparty.
 The initiating party marks their recovery request as having failed.
-They then ask the counter party to do the same, sending them the `requestId` and the `failReason`.
+They then ask the counterparty to do the same, sending them the `requestId` and the `failReason`.
 Failed `RecoveryRequests` remain as records in the `CR_RECOVERY_REQUEST` table for record-keeping and querying.

 #### Parameters